Rosanna's Going Wild

-"Rosanna's Going Wild" is a song written by June, Helen and Anita Carter for Johnny Cash.
+"Rosanna's Going Wild" is a song written by June, Helen, and Anita Carter for Johnny Cash.

 Cash released it as a single (Columbia 4-44373, with "Roll Call" on the opposite side) in November 1967.
 The song made it to number 2 on U.S. Billboards country chart and to number 91 on the Hot 100.

 Years later the song was included on Johnny Cash's album International Superstar (1972).

 Analysis

-Cash wrapped up 1967 by releasing a version of the Carter sisters' "Rosanna's Going Wild," a song about a young woman who is out to experience life to the fullest.
-The song climbed the charts as 1967 turned into 1968, peaking at #2 in February.
-The B-side was "Roll Call," which tells of an army platoon losing their final battle, culminating in the attendant roll call in the beyond.
-Written by the Carter sisters, "Rosanna's Going Wild" was Cash's last single of 1967 and hit #2 by February of 1968.